pablodecm/phd_thesis/src/103_chapter_3.md

 often the case, most of the factors in [Equation @eq:latent_reweighting] cancel out and we are left with a much simpler problem of density ratio estimation in the latent space.
-This if often what is done to model the effect of a different pileup distribution or alternative parton distribution functions, further factoring the joint distribution to include explicit dependencies
+This is often what is done to model the effect of a different pileup distribution or alternative parton distribution functions, further factoring the joint distribution to include explicit dependencies